dev-gyata/pmjc-privacy-policy/README.md

-# PMJC Live Global Privacy Policy
+# PMJC Global Live Privacy Policy

-This project contains the privacy policy for PMJC Live Global, a non-profit Christian ministry organization.
-The privacy policy outlines how PMJC Live Global collects, uses, discloses, and safeguards personal information from its listeners, supporters, and community members.
+This project contains the privacy policy for PMJC Global Live, a non-profit Christian ministry organization.
+The privacy policy outlines how PMJC Global Live collects, uses, discloses, and safeguards personal information from its listeners, supporters, and community members.

 ## Project Structure